 - 1. Run the Importer/Exporter with the graphical user interface (GUI). - 2.
 Make all your settings in the GUI. - 3.
 Save your settings to a local config file via the Project \rightarrow Save Project As... dialog from the main menu bar. - 4.
-Feed this config file to the command line interface using the -config argument. - You can also create a config file programmatically in Java.
-The JAR file impexp-Note: config-4.0.0.jar in the installation directory of the Importer/Exporter contains all the classes required for reading and writing a config file.
-Once you have JAR classpath, the file on your use the class org.citydb.config.ConfigUtil as starting point.
+Feed this config file to the command line interface using the -config argument. - Note: You can also create a config file programmatically in Java.
+The JAR file impexpconfig-4.1.0.jar in the installation directory of the Importer/Exporter contains all the classes required for reading and writing a config file.
+Once you have the JAR file on your classpath, use the class org.citydb.config.ConfigUtil as starting point.